pwilmart/MaxQuant_and_PAW/README.md

 #### Notebooks:

-[Comet/PAW](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_PAW.html) - Updated notebook with analysis using Comet/PAW
+[Comet/PAW](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_PAW.html) - Updated notebook with analysis using Comet/PAW results

+> Thorough workup of data with QC checks.
+Testing is done with edgeR.

 [Comet/PAW edgeR vs t-test](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_PAW_t-test.html) - Comparison of edgeR to t-test

+> Comparison of edgeR to a two-sample t-test data workup.

 [Comet/PAW edgeR vs limma](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_PAW_limma.html) - Comparison of edgeR to limma

+> Comparison of edgeR to limma. limma with its normal data distribution may be more appropriate for intensity data.

+[Comet/PAW edgeR vs limma-voom](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_PAW_limma-voom.html) - Comparison of edgeR to limma with voom

+> The group that developed limma and edgeR has a recommended way to combine the best of both packages for analyzing RNA-seq data.
+We follow that outline here and see how it compares.

-[MaxQuant](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_MQ.html) - updated notebook with analysis using MaxQuant
+[MaxQuant](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_MQ.html) - updated notebook with analysis using MaxQuant results

+---

 [old notebook](https://pwilmart.github.io/TMT_analysis_examples/KUR1502_MQ_PAW.html) - older notebook with first analysis

+> Older MaxQuant version was used.
+Both PAW and MaxQuant results are in the same notebook.

 ## Data is from this publication:
 > Huan, J., Hornick, N.I., Goloviznina, N.A., Kamimae-Lanning, A.N., David, L.L., Wilmarth, P.A., Mori, T., Chevillet, J.R., Narla, A., Roberts Jr, C.T. and Loriaux, M.M., 2015.
 Coordinate regulation of residual bone marrow function by paracrine trafficking of AML exosomes.
 Leukemia, 29(12), p.2285.